OpenSUTD/DDDDDDDDDD/README.md

 <h3 align="center">OpenSUTD Hacktoberfest 10xD Challenge</h3>
 <p align="center"><b>TLDR</b>: Contribute <code>BIG D</code>, get <code>F R E E</code> <code>S H I R T</code> <code>M A I L E D  T O  Y O U</code>!</p>

 Many people are daunted by the idea of making a their first contribution on public repositories.
 Hence, OpenSUTD has created this repository to encourage members of the SUTD community to learn more about open source and GitHub!
-This shall be a fun and harmless environment for you to make your first contribution on GitHub via a **pull request**.
+This shall be a fun and harmless environment for you to make your first contribution on GitHub via **pull requests**.

-This month is also [Hacktoberfest](https://hacktoberfest.digitalocean.com/), which means that you can get a free shirt mailed to you by contributing pull request.
+This month is also [Hacktoberfest](https://hacktoberfest.digitalocean.com/), which means that you can get a free shirt mailed to you by contributing pull requests!
 Hacktoberfest is an annual, month-long celebration of open source software run by [DigitalOcean](https://www.digitalocean.com/) and other sponsors.
-During this month (1 Oct to 31 Oct), contribute **at least four pull requests** to **any** GitHub respository and a **free** Hacktoberfest T-shirt will be mailed to you!
+During this month (1 Oct to 31 Oct), contribute **at least four pull requests** to **any** GitHub respository and a **free** Hacktoberfest T-shirt will be mailed to you!*

+*note: you have to be fast, there's only 50,000 available!
+But the odds are good.*

 ### TLDR